 TV One’s music documentary series Unsung is shining a spotlight on trailblazing jazz singer Al Jarreau.

-In an episode set to air Sunday, April 12, the series will explore how the late performer launched his music career and revolutionized jazz.
+In the episode that aired on Sunday, April 12, the series explored how the late performer launched his music career and revolutionized jazz.

 Jarreau won a legion of fans in the 1970s with early classics like “We Got By” and “Take Five.”
 While he was popular in jazz circles, his 1981 single “We’re in This Love Together” became a platinum seller and gave him mainstream success.